A Short and Unified Convergence Analysis of the SAG, SAGA, and IAG Algorithms: Technical Background

 \section{Technical Background}

-In this section, we introduce the two celebrated stochastic variance-reduced algorithms that we wish to study: SAG and SAGA.
+In this section, we introduce the two celebrated variance-reduction algorithms that we wish to study: SAG and SAGA.
 To that end, consider first-order iterative algorithms of the general form below for solving Problem~\eqref{problem:main}:

-where $\alpha \in (0,1)$ is the step-size, $x_k\in\R^d$ denotes the parameter at iteration $k$, $g_k^\cA$ is an estimate of the full gradient $\nabla f(x_k)$ at iteration $k$, $\cA$ refers to the algorithm under study (e.g., GD, SGD, SAG, SAGA, etc.), and $K>0$ denotes the number of iterations of the algorithm.
-For simplicity, we will set $x_0=0$.
+where $\alpha \in (0,1)$ is the step-size, $x_k\in\R^d$ denotes the parameter at iteration $k$, $g_k^\cA$ is an estimate of the full gradient $\nabla f(x_k)$ at iteration $k$, $\cA$ refers to the algorithm under study (e.g., GD, SGD, SAG, SAGA, etc.), and $K>0$ denotes the horizon of the algorithm.
+Throughout the paper, we will assume that $x_0=0$ for clarity of exposition; our proofs naturally extend to the case where $x_0 \neq 0$ with routine modifications.
 We now discuss some relevant instances of~\eqref{eqn:general}, and their performance guarantees when each $f_i$ in~\eqref{problem:main} is $L$-smooth, and $f$ is $\mu$-strongly convex.
 Unless stated otherwise, this will be our running assumption on the functions that appear in~\eqref{problem:main}.